 E-Verify employers across the U.S.

 How E-Verify works

-E-Verify is run by employers, not candidates.
-After you're hired and finish Form I-9, your employer submits your details and gets a federal work-authorization match within three business days.
-You only hear about it if something doesn't line up.
+E-Verify is something your employer handles, not you.
+After you're hired and fill out the I-9 form, your employer submits your details to the federal system, which confirms within three business days that you're legally allowed to work in the U.S. You only hear about it if something doesn't line up.

 Why E-Verify matters for STEM OPT

 The 24-month STEM OPT extension requires your employer to be actively enrolled in E-Verify.
-If they're not, your DSO can't sign off on the training plan and USCIS won't approve the extension.
-Confirm enrollment before you accept an offer, not after.
+If they're not, your school's international student advisor (DSO) can't sign off on the paperwork, and USCIS won't approve the extension.
+Confirm enrollment before you accept an offer.

 What your state's E-Verify laws mean for you

-About 20 states require employers to use E-Verify, so enrolled employers are easier to find there.
-In voluntary states, federal contractors are still required to enroll, which makes defense, tech, and government-adjacent companies a reliable starting point.
+About 20 states require employers to use E-Verify, so enrolled companies are easier to find there.
+In states where it's voluntary, federal contractors still have to enroll, which makes defense, tech, and large national employers a good starting point.
 Use the state filter to see who's enrolled near you.

+E-Verify employers across the U.S.